Article tags ▼

 Sadly, we’ve seen a few campaigns fall down at the final hurdle from insisted use of pre-existing creative, but where all other co-ordinates were set up very effectively.

 Here at M3.Agency, we scrutinise every single advert format we produce for programmatic marketing campaigns - from page takeovers to mobile device banners.
 Each one should be true to the parent creative but treated independently to ensure the message is enticing and branding is clear.

 In conclusion, Programmatic advertising is a complex area that requires knowledge and effort to fully understand.
 Specialists are needed to define the strategy and spend plans, to setup the programme infrastructure and run the day-to-day operations, ensuring GDPR compliance throughout.
-A good creative strategy is essential to brand guardianship and if using programmatic as part of a wider multi-channel campaign, is fully considered for maximum effect and consistency.
-Feeding insight from other channels into your programmatic strategy can also be key.
+A good creative strategy is essential to brand guardianship and if using programmatic marketing as part of a wider multi-channel campaign, is fully considered for maximum effect and consistency.
+Feeding insight from other channels into your programmatic display strategy can also be key.